digital-asset/dpm/docs/src/public/configuration.rst

      # damlc pre-existing component at version 3.5.1-rc1
      - damlc:3.5.1-rc1

-     # adding component "foo"
+     # custom component "foo" from an external registry
      - oci://example.com/some/path/foo:1.2.3

-     # codegen-java to use a component present locally on the filesystem
+     # a codegen-python component present locally on the filesystem
      - name: codegen-python
        path: ../path/to/component/directory